-Music is empowering, and most sad songs also have a message that the song is sending so that they know everything will be okay.
-It can be like listening to “I Will Survive” by Gloria Gaynor.
-That if someone breaks up with you, you will not crawl on the floor in grief but that you will survive through this.
-Music can also be a way to trigger good memories that you had of that person.
-Maybe that person sang that particular sad song in the car and hearing that song over and over will help you relieve the good memories you have of that person.
+Music is empowering, and most sad songs also have a message that it will be okay.
+We all need to know it’ll be okay, or at least that we can find the strength to get through the seasons of our lives that are overwhelming and difficult.
+Think about “I Will Survive” by Gloria Gaynor.
+If someone breaks up with you, you’re not going to crawl on the floor in grief.
+You will survive this.
+Music can also be a great way to trigger good memories that you had of a person.
+Maybe that person sang that particular sad song in the car and hearing that song over and over will help you relive the good memories you have of that person.

-Another example of a sad song to make you feel better is “This is Me” from the musical movie “The Greatest Showman.”
+Another great example of a sad song to make you feel better is “This is Me” from the musical movie “The Greatest Showman.”
 This song is sung by circus performers who all look different from the society norm of the 19th century.
 The song starts with the bearded lady singing that people have told her in the past to hide because no one will love her because of the way that she looks.
 But then towards the chorus, she is saying that whenever someone wants to make her feel bad, “I’m gonna send a flood, gonna drown them out.”
 She says that despite being bruised, she believes that she is strong and brave and will no longer hide who she is from anyone.
 Then the rest of the circus performers join in singing these same words which empowers the audience as well.
 Anyone who is suffering with depression because they are bullied, having facial deformities, or anything else that people pick on you for can hear this song and feel empowered to push past those words and be your best and true self.

 As helpful as the melancholy songs may be, they can also be a distraction from reality if you listen to them too much.
 You cannot stay held up in your room just listening to a marathon of these sad song as the problems you are trying to escape will still be there.
 You need to take the inspirational messages that these songs are feeding you and apply them to the real world.
 Maybe this will inspire you to write your own song or poem where you use your own vocabulary and emotions to convey a message.
 Someone out there may read your work and feel helped just like when you were listening to other artists.
 Listening to sad music can show you that anyone can be sad but to turn that sadness into empowerment that you can do anything.